 The greenhouse can meld together the advantages of both indoor and outdoor cannabis growing.
 Greenhouses can be covered to produce true dark time, and the cannabis is kept in a protective environment, reducing the chances of pests (though not as much as an indoor grow).

 On top of this, greenhouses allow in natural light, allowing for the full development of the cannabis plant’s cannabinoids and terpenes.
 Greenhouse growing also uses far fewer resources compared to indoor growing, so less energy is spent on lights and fans.
 The enclosed environment can also make it easier to hide from prying eyes, and you can use other plants to camouflage the cannabis.

 However, greenhouse grows are prone to the seasons, and a good amount of direct sunlight is required.
 Temperatures and humidity levels are also harder to control.
 Still, those who want to step into the world of outdoor growing and who are in a suitable environment ought to consider a greenhouse.

 Decide How You’ll Grow

 You have a number of choices for a cannabis grow medium.
 Here are some of the most common ways to cultivate cannabis, along with the advantages and disadvantages of each.

-With outdoor grows, you can use natural soil and sunlight to do most of the work, and many people prefer the results of outdoor cannabis with regard to its smell, taste, and effect.
-However, growing outdoors can be legally risky, and there are many more variables to consider.
+With outdoor grows, you can use natural soil and sunlight to do most of the work, and many people prefer the results of outdoor cannabis with regard to its smell, taste, and effects.
+However, growing outdoors can be legally risky, with many more variables to consider.